 Each mode is shown in the display as it changes.
 Turn the selector knob to adjust the setting to your liking.

-When the level reaches the center, you will see "C" in the display.
+Except SVC adjustment When the level reaches the center, you will see "C" in the display.

 To return to the normal playing, push the RETURN or MENU button after you stop adjusting a mode.